STEMinds/micropython-eduponics/README.md

 The official MicroPython Eduponics library for Eduponics Mini ESP32 dev board.

+## What can this library do

+This library allows you to control all the functionalities of the ESP32 Eduponics mini dev board from one place.
+The classes that are currently supported are:

+- ads1x15.py - ADS1x15 precide Analog-to-digital chip (available on extension board).
+- at24c02.py - AT24C02 EEPROM module.
+- bh1750.py - BH1750 photodiode (light sensor).
+- bme280.py - 3 in 1: temperature, humidity and barometric sensor.
+- ds1307.py - DS1307 RTC module.
+- mcp23017.py - MCP23017 IO Expander (available on extension board).
+- tds.py - To control TDS sensor through extension board.

+The ADS1x15 class is integrated with MCP23017 in order to control the on-board MOSFET's and allow super low power consumption.
+When the program ask for data form the ADC the MOSFET will open allowing current to flow (which will activate the sensor) once probing is done, the MOSFET will be deactivated.

+This approach also allows to control multiple sensors such as: pH, EC, TDS etc .. without conflict! also extending the sensors lifespan.

 ## How to install

 First, connect the ESP32 board to the WiFi by creating boot.py file and writing the following: